joomla-framework/registry/README.md

 Aside from the two methods create and verify methods, this implementation also adds an additional method called setCost.
 This method is used to set a cost parameter for methods that support workload factors.
 It takes an integer cost factor as a parameter.

-`Password\Simple` provides support for bcrypt, MD5 and the traditional Joomla!
-CMS hashing scheme.
-The hash format can be specified during hash creation by using the constants `PasswordInterface::BLOWFISH`, `PasswordInterface::MD5`, `PasswordInterface::JOOMLA`, and `PasswordInterface::PBKDF`.
+`Password\Simple` provides support for BCrypt, MD5 and the PBKDF2 hashing scheme.
+The hash format can be specified during hash creation by using the constants `PasswordInterface::BLOWFISH`, `PasswordInterface::MD5`, and `PasswordInterface::PBKDF`.
 An appropriate salt will be automatically generated when required.

 ## Changes From 1.x